SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

-Each year, individuals with property that is enrolled in CAUV are required to submit a Renewal Application to the County Auditor.
-At that time, any changes to the agricultural-use or income are reported.
+Each year, individuals with property enrolled in CAUV are required to submit a Renewal Application to the County Auditor.
+At that time, any changes to the agricultural-use or income are recorded.
 The Auditor then reviews the applications for errors, and determines if any properties no longer qualify.
 If a individual fails to submit a Renewal Application, they are removed from the program.